dribnairb/ed_mission_creator/README.md

 c:\Users\me\AppData\Local\EDMarketConnector\plugins\ed_mission_creator

-(Re)start ED Market Connector
+(Re)start Elite Dangerous (EDMCOverlay requires it to be running before it starts) (Re)start ED Market Connector
 In File -> Settings you should see ed_mission_creator under "Enabled plugins".
 If not, something has gone wrong.
 Logs may be available in %TMP%\EDMarketConnector.log

+In game you should see a text message saying "ed mission creator started" and a voiceover saying the same thing.
+If only one of these works then you can probably still play without the other.
+If neither works then installation has failed.
+More information may be available in %TMP%\EDMarketConnector.log